-Over the next few weeks, C&I will speak with leaders in the field about how they see the petrol and convenience industry adapting to the changes in the way Australians are using the channel.
+C&I has been speaking with leaders in the field about how they see the petrol and convenience industry adapting to the changes in the way Australians are using the channel.

-C&I: Are there any new trends you’ve noticed within roadside retail over the past six to 12 months?
+C&I: What changes have you noticed in roadside retail over the past 12 months?